asllop/RunPack/runpack/TUTORIAL.md

 Defined words require a little bit more explanation, first we need to understand the `BlockRef` struct.

-When we write a block in RunPack, like this
+When we write a block in RunPack, like this:

 ```
 { 'Hello, World!' print }